-During 1999, 2004, 2005 and 2006, our Board of Directors approved stock repurchase programs authorizing us to purchase up to an aggregate of 16.5 million shares of our outstanding Class B Common Stock on the open market at prevailing market prices or in negotiated transactions off the market.
-Pursuant to the stock repurchase program, we may purchase shares on the open market or in negotiated private transactions.
-There is no expiration date on the remaining share repurchase authorization.
-The following schedule provides information related to our stock repurchase program for each of the three years ended December 31, 2006:
+During 1999, 2004, 2005, 2006 and 2007, our Board of Directors approved stock repurchase programs authorizing us to purchase up to an aggregate of 21.5 million shares of our outstanding Class B Common Stock on the open market at prevailing market prices or in negotiated transactions off the market.
+There is no expiration date for our stock repurchase programs.
+The following schedule provides information related to our stock repurchase programs for each of the three years ended December 31, 2007: